Close Encounters of the Third Kind: Legacy

-Shortly after the film's release in late 1977, Spielberg desired to do either a sequel or prequel, before deciding against it.
+Shortly after the film's release in late 1977, Spielberg considered either a sequel or prequel, but decided against it.
 He explained, "The army's knowledge and ensuing cover-up is so subterranean that it would take a creative screen story, perhaps someone else making the picture and giving it the equal time it deserves."

 When asked in 1980 to select a single "master image" that summed up his film career, Spielberg chose the shot of Barry opening his living room door to see the blazing orange light from the UFO.
 "That was beautiful but awful light, just like fire coming through the doorway.
 [Barry's] very small, and it's a very large door, and there's a lot of promise or danger outside that door."
 In 2007, Close Encounters was deemed "culturally, historically, or aesthetically significant" by the United States Library of Congress and was added to the National Film Registry for preservation.
 In American Film Institute polls, Close Encounters has been voted the 64th-greatest American film, the 31st-most thrilling, and the 58th-most inspiring.
 It was also nominated for the top 10 science fiction films in AFI's 10 Top 10 and the tenth-anniversary edition of the 100 Movies list.
 The score by John Williams was nominated for AFI's 100 Years of Film Scores.

-Alongside Star Wars and Superman, Close Encounters led to the reemergence of science fiction films.
-In 1985 Spielberg donated $100,000 to the Planetary Society for Megachannel ExtraTerrestrial Assay.
-In the 1979 James Bond film Moonraker the five-note sequence is heard when a scientist punches the combination into an electronic door lock.
-In the 2009 comedy film Monsters vs. Aliens, the president of the United States plays the five-note sequence on a synthesizer while attempting "first contact" with an extraterrestrial robot.
-In the South Park episode "Imaginationland", a government scientist uses the five-note sequence to try to open a portal.
-In "Over Logging", a government scientist uses the five-note sequence to try to get the central Internet router working.
-The "mashed potato" sculpture was parodied in the films UHF, and Canadian Bacon, and episodes of Spaced, The X-Files, That '70s Show, The IT Crowd, and The Simpsons.
-It was satirized in the 200th issue of Mad, July 1978, by Stan Hart and Mort Drucker as Clod Encounters of the Absurd Kind.

 In 2011, ABC aired a primetime special, Best in Film: The Greatest Movies of Our Time, that counted down the best films chosen by fans based on results of a poll conducted by ABC and People magazine.
 Close Encounters of the Third Kind was selected as the #5 Best Sci-Fi Film.
-The Guardian also selected the film as the 11th best Sci-Fi and fantasy film of all-time.
+The Guardian also selected the film as the 11th best Sci-Fi and fantasy film of all time.